Find out how to get authorised and about other requirements for credit unions.

 We may also need information about other changes.

-Cancel your registration or dissolve a credit union
+Cancelling your registration or dissolving a credit union

 You must tell us if your credit union no longer wishes to be registered, or if you wish to stop trading (be dissolved).